The Flight of Pony Baker: The Adventures that Pony's Cousin, Frank Baker, Had with A Pocketful of Money

-Pony likely would have never tried to run off again had it not been for Jim Leonard.
-His mother never liked Jim and always wanted Pony to go off with his cousin Frank.
-Pony wanted to ask Frank whether or not he should run away, but was ashamed to ask Frank, especially after hearing the story of how Frank delivered $2,000 from the city to the Boy's Town.
-When Frank was eleven, he went into the city with his mother, who was leaving to go on Frank's uncle's boat to see his grandmother along with his sisters.
-While in the city, a merchant from the Boy's Town needs to give $2,000 to someone who is going back home to send to his partner.
+Pony's mother often encouraged Pony to play with his cousin, the other Frank Baker.
+Frank was much more responsible than Jim, and didn't get into nearly as much trouble.
+Pony wanted Frank's advice on the running away, but was ashamed to ask Frank, especially after hearing the story of how Frank delivered $2,000 from the city to the Boy's Town.
+When Frank was eleven, he went into the city with his mother.
+While in the city, he came across a merchant who needed someone to bring back money to Boy's Town.
 When the merchant finds that Frank is going back, he stuffs the money into Frank's pocket for him to deliver.

-On the way home, Frank's carriage is damaged and he and his brother are forced to stay 16 miles away from home for the night.
-A bad thunderstorm occurs that night and Frank does not sleep because he wants to protect the money and make sure his sleeping brother is safe and breathing.
-Frank eventually falls into a deep sleep and does not wake up till daytime the next day and finally reaches home.
-Frank leaves his house after supper to take the money to the merchant's partner in town.
-He gives the money to the merchant's partner, he counts it, and Frank heads back home to see his father sitting on the front porch.
+On the way home, Frank's carriage is damaged and he cannot make it home.
+A bad thunderstorm occurs that night and Frank tries to stay awake to protect the money and his brother.
+Frank eventually falls into a deep sleep and does not wake up till daytime the next day.
+The next day Frank leaves his house after supper to take the money to the merchant's partner in town.
+He safely delivers the money and returns home.
 His father tells Frank that people who have large amounts of money seem to care more for it than they do their own brothers, and they believe the things that money can buy are more precious than the things it cannot.
 His father then tells him to get some rest.